sodadata/docs/soda-cl/failed-row-samples.md

 Whether you use checks to implicitly or explicitly collect and display failed row samples in Soda Cloud, you must enable sample collection in Soda Cloud.
 1. As a Soda Cloud Admin, navigate to **your avatar** > **Organization Settings**.
 2. Check the box to **Allow Soda to collect sample data and failed row samples for all datasets**.
-3. (Optional) Check the nested box to **Allow Soda to collect sample data and failed row samples only for datasets and checks with the explicit configuration to do so** to limit both dataset sampling and implicit failed row collection to only those checks which have configured sample columns.
+3. (Optional) *Soda Library 1.6.1 or Soda Agent 1.1.27 or greater* Check the nested box to **Allow Soda to collect sample data and failed row samples only for datasets and checks with the explicit configuration to do so** to limit both dataset sampling and implicit failed row collection to only those checks which have configured sample columns.
 See: [Collect failed row samples for specific columns](#collect-failed-row-samples-for-specific-columns).
 4. **Save** the settings.

-Beyond the default behaviour of collecting and sending 100 failed row samples to Soda Cloud when a check fails, you can customize the sample size, disable failed row collection, or reroute failed row samples to a non-Soda Cloud destination, such as an S3 bucket.
+Beyond the default behaviour of collecting and sending 100 failed row samples to Soda Cloud when a check fails, you can:
+* customize the sample size
+* customize columns from which to collect samples
+* disable failed row collection
+* reroute failed row samples to a non-Soda Cloud destination, such as an S3 bucket.

 Read on!

 ## Set a sample limit